North Carolina: Religion

 Methodists (the second largest group among North Carolinian Protestants) were divided along racial lines in the United Methodist Church and African Methodist Episcopal Church.
 The Methodist tradition tends to be strong in the northern Piedmont, especially in populous Guilford County.
 Other prominent Protestant groups in North Carolina as of the Pew Research Center's 2014 study were non/interdenominational Protestants and Pentecostalism.
 The Assemblies of God and Church of God in Christ are the largest Pentecostal denominations operating in the state, while notable minorities include Oneness Pentecostals primarily affiliated with the United Pentecostal Church International.

-The state also has a special history with the Moravian Church, as settlers of this faith (largely of German origin) settled in the Winston-Salem area in the 18th and 19th centuries. historically Scots-Irish, historically Scots-Irish, have had a strong presence in Charlotte and in Scotland County.
+The state also has a special history with the Moravian Church, as settlers of this faith (largely of German origin) settled in the Winston-Salem area in the 18th and 19th centuries.
+Historically Scots-Irish have had a strong presence in Charlotte and in Scotland County.

 A wide variety of non-Christian faiths are practiced by other residents in the state, including: Judaism, Islam, Baháʼí, Buddhism, and Hinduism.
 The rapid influx of Northerners and immigrants from Latin America is steadily increasing ethnic and religious diversity within the state.
 The number of Roman Catholics and Jews in the state has increased, along with general religious diversity as a whole.
 There are also a substantial number of Quakers in Guilford County and northeastern North Carolina.
 Many universities and colleges in the state have been founded on religious traditions, and some currently maintain that affiliation, including: